 The real estate transfer tax is levied on all transfers of urban and rural real estate property.
 The taxpayer is the purchaser of the property.
 The taxable base is equivalent to the consideration agreed upon by the parties to the transaction, provided it is higher than the property’s value (in the relevant year for purposes of the real estate property tax) as reflected in the internal records of the corresponding local authorities.

 The tax rate is 3% and must be borne exclusively by the buyer, regardless of whatever the parties agree.
-The first ten tax units (approximately USD 13,031) should be deducted from the consideration agreed upon by the parties and, to the resulting amount the taxpayer should apply the tax rate.
+The first ten tax units (approximately USD 13,031) should be deducted from the consideration agreed upon by the parties, and the taxpayer should apply the tax rate to the resulting amount.